NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 For this project, the database is hosted on the MYSLQ database saver, and CodeIgniter framework helps to easily interact with MySQL databases by providing a well-structured library and query builder, making it easy to perform common database operations safely and efficiently.

 ## Validation:
 CodeIgniter 4 provides a robust validation system that helps ensure the correctness of the data before it is processed or stored in a database.
-Validation rules are applied to incoming request data and can be configured in controllers or through configuration files
+Validation rules are applied to incoming request data and can be configured in controllers or through configuration files.

+In this project, valudations rules are avaible for the all the data input forms and all the validation files are sotroed in the validation directory follwoing the CodeIgniter 4 file structuring rules

 ## CPAS - Project Structures